stefaneichert/thanados/README.md

 # About

-MEDCEM is an open source, web application for the presentation of archaeological data especially for burial studies.
+THANADOS is an open source, web application for the presentation of archaeological data especially for burial studies.

 The data is based on the [OpenAtlas](http://openatlas.eu/website) application